sgoman/aoc2024/README.md

 18. **[Day 18: RAM Run](day18.js)** BFS maze solving.
 Single maze in part 2, possibly the number of lines in input times for part 2.
 19. **[Day 19: Linen Layout](day19.js)** Recursively deconstructing designs by a list of patterns, with memoization.
 20. **[Day 20: Race Condition](day20.js)** Race through a maze with cheats?
 Get a list of all tiles on the path and their distance to start or finish, then find shortcuts depending on the manhattan distance between those.
 21. **[Day 21: Keypad Conundrum](day21.js)** Can be solved as a series of two small mazes of two different keypads.
-The path through the numpad feedin into the series of two directional pads for part 1 and 25 of those in part 2.
+The path through the numpad feeding into the series of two directional pads for part 1 and 25 of those in part 2.
+22. **[Day 22: Monkey Market](day22.js)** Simple number crunching for part 1.
+Part 2 is a bit more involved, keeping track of the last digit and the changes to the last of those and then finding a sequence of four changes that yield the highes result for all input numbers.